george4n/ddocs/content/esigning/creating-a-flow.md

 ![](/uploads/Screenshot 2018-08-28 20.48.51.png)

-By default, Dialing allows inserting default lead date data such as Firstname, Lastname, Zip Code, etc. However, you can also create a custom field for custom data simply by selecting "Custom Field" for the merge type.
+By default, Dialing allows inserting default lead data such as Firstname, Lastname, Zip Code, etc. However, you can also create a custom field for custom data simply by selecting "Custom Field" for the merge type.

 ![](/uploads/Screenshot 2018-08-28 20.47.07.png)

-When you are done inserting merge field, click "Next Step" or "Save".
+When you are done inserting merge fields, click "Next Step" or "Save".

 ***